richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/01-architecture.md

 * IDE (Coming in October 2023 with CDE 1.20)

 Core clusters are recommended as Production environments.
 All Purpose clusters are instead designed to be used as Development and Testing environments.
-For more information on the CDE 1.19.1 and 1.19.2 releases please visit this page in the [documentation](https://docs.cloudera.com/data-engineering/cloud/release-notes/topics/cde-whats-new-1.19.html).
+For more information on the CDE 1.23 release please visit this page in the [documentation](https://docs.cloudera.com/data-engineering/cloud/release-notes/topics/cde-whats-new-1.23.0.html).

 ##### Jobs
 Application code along with defined configurations and resources.
 Jobs can be run on demand or scheduled.
 An individual job execution is called a job run.